-The left portion of the toolbar contains a set of command buttons that control monitoring, acquisition, and sorting.
+The left portion of the toolbar contains a set of buttons that control monitoring, acquisition, and sorting.
 These are described in the Toolbar Commands table below.

-Status panes indicate the name and associated color of the iCyt HAPS module, and information about monitoring, acquisition, and events processed per second.
-A progress meter appears during acquisition to indicate how far along the acquisition is.
+Status panes indicate the name and associated color of the SY3200 module, and information about monitoring, acquisition, and event rates.
+A progress meter appears during acquisition to indicate the status of the acquisition.

 Two LED indicators appear on the right of the toolbar.
-The first one turns green when a packet of information is received from the iROC server.
-It turns yellow when a packet is requested and the server doesn't supply one.
+The first one turns green when a packet of information is received from the SY3200.
+It turns yellow when a packet is requested and the server does not supply one.
 The second LED turns green when WinList is processing a packet of data received from the server.